lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 ### Known Issues {#known-issues}

-This release includes the following known issue:
+This release includes the following known issues:

-* The users will not be able to login to Brand Portal during migration of their existing organization.
+* The users cannot log in to Brand Portal during migration of their existing organization.

   However, the active users who are logged in to Brand Portal can continue to work until their current session expires.

-* When navigating from Brand Portal to Admin Console, the administrators may see an additional screen to select the organization.
+* When navigating from Brand Portal to Admin Console, the administrators may see an extra screen to select the organization.

 * The users are unable to remove the applied metadata schema profile from a folder.